VeerVin/learn-nodejs/readme.md

 Node.js, designed for scalability and high performance, operates on a single-threaded, non-blocking, and asynchronous architecture.
 This approach allows it to handle multiple concurrent requests efficiently.
 Blocking vs. Non-blocking

-• Blocking: A blocking operation halts the execution of other code until it completes.
+- Blocking: A blocking operation halts the execution of other code until it completes.
 In synchronous operations, the program executes line by line, and if one line takes a long time, it blocks the execution of subsequent lines.
-• Non-blocking: A non-blocking operation allows the program to continue executing other tasks while waiting for the operation to complete.
+- Non-blocking: A non-blocking operation allows the program to continue executing other tasks while waiting for the operation to complete.
 Node.js leverages asynchronous, non-blocking I/O operations to prevent blocking the main thread.

-Asynchronous Nature
+**Asynchronous Nature**

-• Node.js is inherently asynchronous, meaning it doesn't wait for I/O operations (like reading from a file or a network request) to finish before moving on to other tasks.
+- Node.js is inherently asynchronous, meaning it doesn't wait for I/O operations (like reading from a file or a network request) to finish before moving on to other tasks.
 Instead, it uses callbacks, promises, or async/await to handle the results of these operations when they are complete.
-• This approach allows Node.js to handle many concurrent connections efficiently, making it suitable for building high-performance applications.
+- This approach allows Node.js to handle many concurrent connections efficiently, making it suitable for building high-performance applications.
 When a long-running operation is initiated, Node.js registers a callback function and continues executing other code.
 Once the operation completes, the callback is executed, handling the result.
-[1]

-Example:
+**Example:**

 ```javascript
 const fs = require('fs');